djcade32/Robin-Hood-Stock-Scraper/README.txt

 ---------------------------------------------------------------------------------------------
     user:
         email: "Your email"
-        password: " Your Password"
+        password: " Your password"
         key: "Your Robinhood mfa key"
+        workbookPath: "URL path to the excel sheet that will be populated"
 ---------------------------------------------------------------------------------------------
 The credentials.yml file contains your login credentials for Robinhood.

-Need to go to the google dev console and install the google drive api and the google sheets api.

-Go to manage google drive api and create a service account.

-Then take the email that the service account created and add it to the share list of the google sheet that you want to access.

-Go to manage google drive api and create credentials and name it "robinhood-webscraper-key".

-Add "robinhood-webscraper-key.json" to root of project.